 - (1) Beneficial ownership is determined in accordance with rules of the Securities and Exchange Commission, and includes generally voting power and/or investment power with respect to securities.
-Shares of J3 Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of the Record Date are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the percentage of any other person.
-Except as indicated by footnote, the persons named in the table above have sole voting and investment power with respect to all shares of J3 Common Stock shown as beneficially owned by them. - (2) Includes 24,527 shares of J3 Common Stock issuable upon exercise of warrants held of record by Cherry Tree Ventures III, a limited partnership.
-The general partners of Cherry Tree Ventures III are Gordon Stofer and Tony A. Christianson, a director of J3.
+Shares of J3 Common Stock subject to options or warrants currently exercisable or exercisable within 60 days of the Record Date are deemed outstanding for computing the percentage of the person holding such options but are not deemed outstanding for computing the persons named in the table above have sole indicated by footnote, the persons named in the table above have sole voting and investment power with respect to all shares of J3 Common Stock shown as beneficially owned by them. - (2) Includes 24,527 shares of J3 Common Stock issuable upon exercise of A Christianson, a director of J3.
 Messrs.
 Stofer and Christianson disclaim beneficial ownership of shares of J3 capital stock held of record by Cherry Tree Ventures III. - (3) Includes 17,553 shares of J3 Common Stock issuable upon exercise of warrants held of record by Parsnip River Company.
 The general partners of Parsnip River Company are Timothy A. Stepanek, David M. Winton, a director of J3, and Sarah R. Winton, the wife of David M. Winton. - (4) Includes 143,860 shares of J3 Common Stock, 3,885 shares of J3 Preferred stock, and 17,553 shares of J3 Common Stock subject to J3 Warrants, all held of record by Parsnip River Company of which Mr. Winton is a general partner. - (5) Includes 8,527 shares of J3 Common Stock issuable upon exercise of warrants held of record by Mr. Mann. - (6) Includes 8,527 shares of J3 Common Stock issuable upon exercise of warrants held of record by Ms. Mann. - (7) Includes 11,582 shares of J3 Common Stock issuable upon exercise of warrants held of record by Mr. Barrow. - (8) Includes 11,582 shares of J3 Common Stock issuable upon exercise of warrants held of record by Mr. Frawley.